 Our audit of Debt Management (Reasonable Assurance) reported good controls over debt management.
-We note a figure of £5.8m for all debt on 30 Nov 23.
+We noted a figure of £9.7m for all debt on 30 Nov 23.
 75% of the debt was less than a year old, increasing likelihood it would be recovered.
-The Head of Revenues and Benefits is presenting a report to the Hub Committee in the next few months on the Revenues and Benefits Service (12 Month Review).
+The Head of Revenues and Benefits is presenting a report to the Executive Committee in the next few months on the Revenues and Benefits Service (12 Month Review).